janelia-flyem/dvid/README.md

 [Google's open source version](https://code.google.com/p/leveldb/), [HyperLevelDB](https://github.com/rescrv/HyperLevelDB), and the default [Basho-tuned leveldb](https://github.com/basho/leveldb).
 Lightning MDB to be added soon._)

-DVID promotes the view of data as a collection of key­-value pairs where each key is composed of global identifiers for versioning and data identification as well as a datatype­-specific index (e.g., a spatial index) that allows large data to be broken into chunks.
-DVID focuses on how to break data into these key­-value pairs in a way that facilitates distributed systems as well as optimization of data access for various clients.

 A DVID server is limited to local resources and the user determines what datasets, subvolume, and versions are held within that DVID server.
 Overwrites are allowed but once a version is locked, no